 Healing Day Location: Sheraton Parkway Toronto North Hotel & Suites 600 Highway 7, Richmond Hill, Ontario, Canada, L4B 1B2

-Tuesday May 13, 2025 from 9:00am-4:30pm (registration includes; lunch, snacks, coffee, tea, and water).
+Tuesday May 13, 2025 from 9:00am-4:30pm (registration includes; lunch, snacks, coffee, tea, and water.
+Access to quiet room, smudging room and cedar wash, Knowledge Keeper with Sacred Medicines).

 Hotel Accommodations